scottfalbo/portfolio/README.md

     + Added CRUD actions for the Instagram database table.
   + 05/27/2021
     + Instagram feed successfully displaying in gallery viewer on art main page.
+  + 05/28/2021
+    + Fixed a CSS issue with the mobile gallery viewer.
+Images are properly displayed and responsive.

 ---